By Jessica Hallman

 Ms. Medvin is also an author and a columnist.
 She is a co-author of Defense of Serious Traffic Cases in Virginia, a Virginia criminal law practice guide taught to Virginia lawyers as continuing legal education.
 She is currently a senior columnist at TownHall, where she writes a law and politics column, and a former contributor at Forbes, where she wrote a legal analysis column.

-Ms. Medvin graduated with Honors from Pennsylvania State University with a Bachelor of Science degree in Information Sciences and Technology.
+Ms. Medvin graduated with Honors from the Pennsylvania State University with a Bachelor of Science degree in Information Sciences and Technology.
 She continued her professional education with a Juris Doctorate degree at the Antonin Scalia School of Law in Arlington, Virginia, where she also served as a legal publications editor for the Journal of Law, Economics, and Policy.

 Marina Medvin personally represents her clients in serious felony cases, Federal investigations and indictments, white collar matters, and misdemeanor cases.
 Ms. Medvin micro-manages her cases and handles most defense components on her own.
 On complicated cases, Ms. Medvin has a team of lawyers assisting.
 We only accept a limited number of new clients each month.
 If we are unavailable to accept your case, you will be referred to a qualified attorney for services.

-As an avid believer in individual freedoms, natural rights and fundamental rights, Marina Medvin serves as advisory counsel on out-of-state cases of national interest where she has the oportunity to fight to uphold American liberty principles.
+As an avid believer in individual freedoms, natural rights and fundamental rights, Marina Medvin serves as advisory counsel on out-of-state cases of national interest where she has the opportunity to fight to uphold American liberty principles.

 UNIVERSITY PARK, Pa. — A senior columnist at TownHall.
 A contributing writer at Forbes.
 A national media legal analyst.
 An award-winning trial attorney, who has been named one of the best lawyers in Washington, D.C.